ikuznalex/sunburst-chart-js/README.md

 # sunburst-chart-js
-Repository for sunburst chart javascript control which uses svg to render the chart.
+Sunburst chart javascript control which uses svg to render the chart.